 If the claimant goes directly to you, there is an opportunity for both parties to rectify the problem before a third party gets involved.
 Disputes can widely vary, but in nearly all cases it will save both parties time and headaches if it is handled without a third party.
 However, if you cannot come to an understanding or an agreement, the claimant can choose to go to a third party such as the CCB or a civil court, or decide to let the problem go.

-If the claimant goes through the CCB, they are required to send a notice via certified mail to the contractor at least 30 days in advance before they can file a complaint with the CCB per ORS 701.133.
-The CCB will then determine the validity of the complaint based on the timeliness of the claim, ORS 701.143, and the types of allowable complaints per ORS 701.140 that include: negligent work, improper work, breach of contract, and nonpayment of obligations.
+If the claimant goes through the Oregon Construction Contractors Board, they are required to send a notice via certified mail to the contractor at least 30 days in advance before they can file a complaint with the CCB per ORS 701.133.
+The Board will then determine the validity of the complaint based on the timeliness of the claim, ORS 701.143, and the types of allowable complaints per ORS 701.140 that include: negligent work, improper work, breach of contract, and nonpayment of obligations.
 If the complaint is valid then the CCB will conduct a meeting between the two parties to mediate the dispute.
 If the parties do not resolve or settle the complaint, the claimant must go to court to get a judgment and bring it back to the CCB in order to file a bond claim.

 The claimant will eventually end up in civil court if conflict resolution directly with you or the CCB does not work.
 The claimant can go straight to civil court without first going to you or the CCB.
-In that case there may be less opportunity to settle the dispute before it comes to a final judgment by the court.
+In that case, there may be less opportunity to settle the dispute before it comes to a final judgment by the court.
 Once a judgment is made, you have the option to either settle and pay the judgment, or appeal the ruling.
 An appeal is a second chance to find a more favorable judgment from the court.

-If you are ultimately found at fault through the court process and a judgment is made against you, you then have two options: make payment or ignore it.
+If you are ultimately found at fault through the court process and a judgment is made against you, you then have two options: make a payment or ignore it.
 If you choose to ignore it, the claimant can file a claim against the bond with the CCB to collect restitution up to the full bond limit.

-At Jet we will do everything in our power to fight for you in the claim process, but we are legally obligated to payout on the bond when the CCB receives notice of an unpaid judgment.
+At Jet, we will do everything in our power to fight for you in the claim process, but we are legally obligated to payout on the bond when the CCB receives notice of an unpaid judgment.
 A surety bond is not insurance; you are obligated to pay back the surety company in full for the claim amount and any fees associated if a bond claim is paid out.
 A bond claim can result in the CCB taking action against the license through fines or revocation/suspension of the license.
 With these things in mind, it is best to complete the judgment before it gets to a bond claim, and even better to handle a dispute before it gets to a court judgment.
 The infographic below provides a picture of the different paths in the contractor dispute process.

-Once a complaint is filed against a contractor, it starts a 90-day period wherein any additional justified claim that is filed within that 90 day period has an equal right to bond reimbursement, except for a few exceptions.
+Once a complaint is filed against a contractor, it starts a 90-day period wherein any additional justified claim that is filed within that 90-day period has an equal right to bond reimbursement, except for a few exceptions.
 For residential bonds, any complaint from an owner of a structure has priority over any other claim.
 A claim on a residential bond is limited to $3,000 for any non-homeowner claims, ORS 701.153 (B).
 In commercial bond claims, priority in satisfaction goes first to those furnishing labor to the contractor, then all other claims, and finally interest and attorney fees, per ORS 701.157.

 Unlike an insurance policy, which protects contractors from their work causing accidental damages, the surety bond protects the public and other businesses that work with the contractor.
 The contractor is ultimately responsible for their actions and must reimburse the surety company for paid claims.
 Think of the surety as providing a letter of credit that demonstrates to the CCB that it’s safe to license you to perform construction.
 It is not Jet’s aim to pay bond claims, but to curb claims activity through proper education and representation of contractors.

-A bond claim that is not resolved can result in the CCB revoking, suspending, or refusing to renew a license in accordance with ORS 701.102.
+A bond claim that is not resolved can result in the Board revoking, suspending, or refusing to renew a license in accordance with ORS 701.102.
 There is also a possibility the CCB will take punitive action by placing you on probation or requiring a higher bond limit.
 The Oregon Revised Statute Chapter 701 has generic conditions for disciplinary action allowing the CCB to freely make their judgments on a case-by-case basis.
 It will help to work with the CCB during disputes so they will grant a more favorable action against your license.